react-appwrite/react-appwrite/README.md

 ### Supported Services

 This library is a work in progress.
-Features are still being added,
+The intent is to eventually reach 100% feature parity with Appwrite.

 - [Account](/src/account)
 - [Avatars](/src/avatars)